xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 > the last parameter used is effective.

-In this example, an object that's not a string or numerical data is passed to the `Switch`.
-The `Switch` performs a string coercion on the object and evaluates the outcome.
+In this example, an object that's not a string or numerical data is passed to the `switch`.
+The `switch` performs a string coercion on the object and evaluates the outcome.

 ```powershell